Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foreign readers will meet here generations of Vietnamese writers, from To Hoai to Chu Van, Nguyen Minh Chau, Trang The Hy, Ma Van Khang, Nguyen Khai, Vu Bao to Nguyen Quang Than, Le Van Thao to Nguyen Huy Thiep, Doan Le, Ho Anh Thai, Pham Thi Hoai, Tran Thuy Mai, Ngo Thi Kim Cuc, Da Ngan, then Phan Thi Vang Anh, Nguyen Thi Thu Hue, Phan Trieu Hai to Nguyen Ngoc Tu.
 There are deceased writers and those in their prime, writers from different regions, and many outstanding female writers.

 As co-editors of this anthology, American writer Wayne Karlin and I had to write introductions to nearly 100 Vietnamese short stories so that the publisher would eventually choose half of them.
-We had to be satisfied with the judgment of the publisher, who had a good sense of American readers' tastes.
+We had to be satisfied with the publisher's judgment, who had a good sense of American readers' tastes.

 We organized the entire short story into five parts so that this continuous structure allows readers to read from beginning to end, sequentially like a novel, imagining a part of Vietnamese social life, a part of human psychology and the mood of the time we live in.
 Maybe more or less the appearance of Vietnamese literature after the war.